Amblydia/Pocketmine-School-Old/docs/htufa/simpleform.md

 public function testForm($player) {
     $form = new SimpleForm(function (Player $player, $data) {
         if($data === null) {
-            return true;
+            //The form has been closed by the player return true;
         }
         switch($data) {